 As three out of six subway lines fan out from main square Plaza de Mayo and run parallel to each other, passengers often have to travel to the center to switch lines.
 Connections between the busiest lines B, C and D happen at the crowded downtown intersection below the Obelisk of stops Carlos Pelligrini, Diagonal Norte and 9 de Julio.

 After a 60-year lull in construction, the modern H line was created in 2007 and is still being expanded.
-This line allows passengers to connect across the E, A and B lines without going to the city center.
+This line allows passengers to connect across the E, A and B lines without first traveling to the city center.
 An SBASE representative describes the H as being “fundamental to improving the operation of the whole system” and this explains why the H was constructed, before the F and G lines, which were planned at the same time.
 When finished, línea H will connect with the D line, and join main tourist destination Plaza Francia, home to Recoleta cemetery, to the rest of the city.

 There are also plans to extend the A, B and E lines and build new lines F, G, which will run between 56 new stations.
 The extensions will add 39.3km to the network and subte riders are expected to increase by the thousands once they are completed. — Rosie Hilder